List of awards and nominations received by Ajay Devgn: National Film Awards

 The former Indian President Dr. A.P.J.
-Abdul Kalam presenting the Best Film Actor Award for the year 2002 to Shri Ajay Devgan (right) for his role in "The Legend of Bhagat Singh" at the 50th National Film Awards function in New Delhi, India on December 29, 2003.
+Abdul Kalam presenting the Best Film Actor Award for the year 2002 to Devgn (right) for his role in The Legend of Bhagat Singh at the 50th National Film Awards function in New Delhi, India on 29 December 2003.

 The National Film Awards are awarded by the Government of India's Directorate of Film Festivals division for achievements in the Indian film industry.
 Devgn has received four awards.